 This approach protects the incision while supporting steady recovery.

-You’re not limiting freedom; you’re preserving it by preventing setbacks.
+You’re not limiting freedom; you’re preventing setbacks.

 With calm, age-appropriate activity, most children heal well and return to full play without avoidable problems.